 Samsung's Multipurpose Sensor is a three-in-one gadget - monitoring contact, temperature, and vibration.
 Really useful on doors - especially a front door as it can detect knocking - you can stick it anywhere two things connect.

 Also, thanks to the whole device being magnetic you can easily attach it to a metal gate, mailbox or door.
-It works with Samsung's SmartThings hub and Amazon Alexa's Echo Plus or Show 2.
+It works with Samsung's SmartThings hub or one of the Zigbee-packing Echo smart speakers.

 Stitch by Monoprice Wireless Smart Door/Window Sensor